mkorakin/ui-design-patterns-by-example/README.md

   * [Long-Press Clicker - MVC](#long-press-clicker---mvc)
   * [Clicker Editor - MVP](#clicker-editor---mvp)

-# The Features

-### Clicker Editor
-A clicker that uses the same text box to allow editing of the global counter value, and to show the count.
-The count is auto-incremented every second, and the UI shouldn\`t update while the count is being edited.

 # The Model

 The Model represents the state of the Application.